-- a) Instructor and student lesson plans, PowerPoint shows, handouts, and any other in-service training material may be purchased from the Academy Bookstore.
-These materials are available on flash drive.
-You can email the bookstore at nciabookstore@ncdoj.gov or call 910-926-6099 to order material at cost. - b) Training materials will also be available for download for no cost, via the Academy's In-Service webpage.
+- a) Instructor and student lesson plans, PowerPoint shows, handouts, and CDs/DVDs can be purchased from the Academy bookstore.
+These materials will be available on CD/DVD and flash drive (with the exception of Situational Awareness/Subject Control, which is unavailable on a flash drive).
+You can email the bookstore at ncdoj.gov or call 910-525-4553 to order material at cost. - b) Training materials will also be available for download for no cost, via the Academy's In-Service webpage.
 If you are the Sheriff, his/her designee, the Training Coordinator, or an instructor, e-mail: - Ms. Merrily Cheek at mcheek@ncdoj.gov to obtain the access information for the law enforcement, detention, and telecommunicator in-service material.